-Section 1.3 What is the most you will pay for covered medical services?
+Section 1.2 What is the most you will pay for covered medical services?

 Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered by our plan.
 This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2023 this amount is \$5,000.
+For calendar year 2023 this amount is \$4,000.

-The amounts you pay for deductibles, copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your plan premiums, and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+The amounts you pay for your plan premiums (if any), and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+If you selected an optional dental plan, your dental plan premiums and amount you pay for dental services you receive do not count toward your maximum out-of-pocket amount.
 In addition, amounts you pay for some other services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.

-If you reach the maximum out-of-pocket amount of \$5,000, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
+If you reach the maximum out-of-pocket amount of \$4,000, you will not have to pay any out-ofpocket costs for the rest of the year for in-network covered services.
 However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.4 Our plan does not allow providers to "balance bill" you
+Section 1.3 Our plan does not allow providers to "balance bill" you

-As a member of HAP Senior Plus Option 1, an important protection for you is that after you meet any deductibles, you only have to pay your cost sharing amount when you get services covered by our plan.
+As a member of HAP Senior Plus Option 2, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called "balance billing."
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.